nosarthur/gita/README.md

 The `gita remote dotfiles` command translates to `git remote -v` for the `dotfiles` repo, even though we are not in the repo.
 The `gita fetch` command fetches from all repos and two of them have updates.
-To see the pre-defined sub-commands, run `gita -h` or take a look at [cmds.yml](https://github.com/nosarthur/gita/blob/master/gita/cmds.yml).
+To see the pre-defined commands, run `gita -h` or take a look at [cmds.yml](https://github.com/nosarthur/gita/blob/master/gita/cmds.yml).
 To add your own commands, see the [customization section](#custom).
 To run arbitrary `git` command, see the [superman mode section](#superman).